Van der Poel wins Tour of Flanders, Alaphilippe crashes out

-OUDENAARDE, Belgium (AP) — Dutchman Mathieu van der Poel beat Belgian rider Wout van Aert in a photo finish to win the the Tour of Flanders for the first time on Sunday, while contender Julian Alaphilippe crashed out near the end after hitting a motorbike.
+OUDENAARDE, Belgium (AP) — Dutchman Mathieu van der Poel beat Belgian rider Wout van Aert in a photo finish to win the Tour of Flanders for the first time on Sunday, while contender Julian Alaphilippe crashed out near the end after hitting a motorbike.

 Van der Poel and van Aert sprinted to the line with under 200 meters left and Van der Poel beat his former Cyclo-cross rival by less than half a wheel’s length.